-I have studied holistic bodywork for the last 20 years having experienced severe neck and back pain borne from an accident and perpetuated by a fast paced lifestyle.
+I have studied holistic bodywork for the last 20 years having experienced severe neck and back pain borne from an accident and perpetuated by a fast-paced lifestyle.
 I believe nothing quite compares to the human touch; I am passionate about listening to the client and working with them so they can work towards healing themselves.

-For me health and wellness is about connecting to ourselves and our true natures.
+For me health and wellness are about connecting to ourselves and our true natures.
 By giving ourselves time and space, by creating an environment in which the body can self-heal, by being heard and empowered, self-development will happen naturally.

 Health and wellness are there for us all if we create the space for it.